KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Farming (Lv20)
+Slimes in the slime hutch also produce valuable items.
+When you leave your slimes without water, they'll produce Colored Petrified Slimes, which are valuable.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Combat-Fishing (Lv20)
+Fish can be used as slingshot ammo.
+You read it right.
+Fish on slingshots.
+The damage the fish will do depends on how expensive it is.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ## Talents
 ### What even is this?
 VPP adds a skill point system named 'talents' which is built from ground to the top.
 Every talent is a perk purchasable with 'talent points', and each of them change a different aspect of the game.